KittyGiraudel/site/_posts/2020-09-09-writing-a-debug-script.md

 You might be familiar with the [native `os` Node module](https://nodejs.org/api/os.html) which grants some insights onto the operating system details such as the platform, the amount of CPUs, and so on and so forth.

 However, I wanted to detect the precise Mac version (e.g. Mac OS X 10.15.6) since we don’t all use the same.
-It turns out that this is not provided by the `os` module — the best we get is `darwin` as the platform.
+It turns out that this is not provided by the `os` module—the best we get is `darwin` as the platform.
 In another StackOverflow answer, I learnt that there is [a file on all Mac systems that contains basic information about the OS](https://stackoverflow.com/questions/14989081/node-js-to-get-determine-os-version).

 If we could read that file, we could get the information we need.
 It turns out that we can definitely do that.
 It’s a `plist` file which I came to understand is a flavour of XML for Apple systems (I guess?).
 In my case, I had `xml2js` at the ready, but [the `plist` npm package](https://www.npmjs.com/package/plist) might be even better.